 - Inform them of ways to avoid these hazards

-The Paragard IUD packaging did not including a warning that the copper IUD may break during removal from the woman’s uterus.
+The Paragard IUD packaging did not including a warning about the substantial likelihood of the copper IUD breaking during removal from the woman’s uterus.
 Nor did it give instructions on how to safely remove the IUD without device breakage.
-Since Teva failed to provide adequate warnings and instructions, a jury could arguably find them liable for the resulting injuries.3
+Since Teva and Cooper failed to provide adequate warnings and instructions, a jury could arguably find them liable for the resulting injuries.3

 The four elements plaintiffs must prove in a negligence suit are: